How Can Bitcoin Mining Be Profitable? Is It the Best Time to Buy?

 What Determines Bitcoin Mining’s Profitability?

 There are different reasons why people decide to mine Bitcoin.
 Some are simply Bitcoin enthusiasts who want to serve and protect the network, while others fancy the privacy associated with using virgin Bitcoin.
-However, of all the motivations, their chief is the yields the activity promises.
+However, their chief motivation is the yields the activity promises.
 Currently, miners receive a reward of 6.25 BTC per block, which is about $130,000, and a new block is created every ten minutes on the Bitcoin blockchain.

 Furthermore, the reward could be worth much more depending on the price of Bitcoin at a given time.
 As such, many people perceive Bitcoin mining as a lucrative venture, although several factors determine whether the process is profitable.